Mississippi is home to various insects, including a diverse array of wasps.

 The Scoliid Wasp is a species of wasp native to Mississippi and can be found throughout the region.

-This type of wasp is known for its distinctive black and yellow coloration and can reach up to 3/4 inches in length.
+This type of wasp is known for its distinctive black and yellow coloration and can reach up to 3/4 inches long.

 Scoliid Wasps are solitary insects that feed on plant nectar and the larvae of certain moths and butterflies.